Woman refreshing her soul in the fall foliage

 The small residential community, with a maximum of 10 residents, holds a relationally-based family environment for residential treatment with step-downs into day treatment and outpatient programs, and supports women in returning to college and work.

-The program serves a wide range of psychiatric, psychological and family issues including self-injurious behavior, borderline personality disorder (BPD) and other personality disorders, eating disorder, post-traumatic stress disorder (PTSD) and other anxiety disorders, mood disorders, bipolar disorder, as well as those who are dually diagnosed with substance abuse in partial remission.
+The program serves a wide range of psychiatric, psychological and family issues including personality disorders, eating disorders, anxiety disorders including post-traumatic stress disorder (PTSD) and other mood disorders, self-injurious behavior, as well as those who are dually diagnosed with substance use disorders.

 Angelus House is set on 10 acres and residents live in a charming seven bedroom home with a delightful front porch, large living room with a working fireplace, beautiful perennial and organic vegetable gardens and a kitchen with an adjoining dining room where residents eat their meals together.
 Additionally, residents are invited to cook one-on-one with the Angelus House chef.
 Building community and creating meaningful relationships plays a key role in treatment.